 To be able to install Android applications on Windows 11 without using emulator software, the way is by using the Windows Subsystem for Android, you can follow the steps above.

 The Windows version that I used when writing this tutorial is Windows 11 Version 21H2 (OS Build 22000.258).
-If you are also on the same Windows version please try the method above.
+Please try the method above if you are also on the same Windows version.